OmarQasem94/MechaCar_Statistical_Analysis/README.md

 ## **Overview**

-Fictional company AutosRUs' newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team's progress.
+AutosRUs' newest prototype, the MechaCar, is suffering with production troubles that are blocking the manufacturing team's progress.
 AutosRUs' senior management enlisted assistance from the data analytics team to review the production data for insights that may help the manufacturing team overcome their production issues.

 ## **Linear Regression to Predict MPG**